Head of an Early Eighteenth Dynasty King

 Egyptian, Classical, Ancient Near Eastern Art

-Like the nearby head of King Ahmose, this head comes from a royal statue made at the beginning of Dynasty 18.
-Here, too, the simplified facial features and smiling little mouth do not represent the king’s likeness, but rather allude to images of earlier great rulers.
+This head comes from a royal statue made at the beginning of the Eighteenth Dynasty.
+The simplified facial features and smiling little mouth do not represent the king’s likeness but are meant to recall images of earlier great rulers.
 Because the name on this statue has been lost, the identity of its subject is uncertain.
-It probably represents Ahmose or his son Amunhotep I, the chief imitators of Middle Kingdom royal style.
+It probably represents Ahmose or his son Amunhotep I, the chief imitators of the earlier Middle Kingdom style.

 ca. 1539-1493 B.C.E.

 28 x 11 x 24 in., 160 lb.
 (71.1 x 27.9 x 61 cm, 72.58kg) (show scale)

 Charles Edwin Wilbour Fund

 You may download and use Brooklyn Museum images of this three-dimensional work in accordance with a Creative Commons license

 .
 Fair use, as understood under the United States Copyright Act, may also apply.

 Please include caption information from this page and credit the Brooklyn Museum.
 If you need a high resolution file, please contact email@example.com

 For further information about copyright, we recommend resources at the United States Library of Congress

 , Cornell University